jonnonz1/nz-statute-book/acts/public/1992/public-and-community-housing-management-act-1992.md

   (a) the weekly income-related rent for the housing calculated in accordance with the calculation mechanism— (b) the weekly amount of the rent that applied to the tenant immediately before the appointed day under the 55+ rent protection programme (after the deduction of the total of the weekly amounts of any accommodation supplement or accommodation benefit the applicable persons concerned were entitled to receive immediately before the appointed day).
-(4) The company must reduce the amount of the rebate by $5 a week if— (a) It reviews the tenant's income-related rent under section 57 at a time after 30 June 2001; and (b) the rebate has not been reduced under this subclause during the 12 months before that time.
+(4) The company must reduce the amount of the rebate by $5 a week if— (a) it reviews the tenant's income-related rent under section 57 at a time after 30 June 2001; and (b) the rebate has not been reduced under this subclause during the 12 months before that time.

 ### 4 Saving in other circumstances
-(1) The following provisions apply to an affected tenant who is not and never has been entitled to a rebate under clause 2 or clause 3:
+(1) The following provisions apply to an affected tenant who is not and has never been entitled to a rebate under clause 2 or clause 3:
   (a) the income-related rent for the housing must be calculated by applying the calculation mechanism, if—
     (i) not all the applicable persons have consented for the purposes of section 55; or (ii) the company is satisfied that the tenant is an affected tenant because of receiving more than the amount of accommodation assistance to which the tenant was entitled:
   (b) in any other case, the income-related rent for the housing must be calculated by deducting from the rent otherwise payable under the calculation mechanism the appropriate rebate (if any)—
     (i) calculated under subclause (2); and
     (ii) where appropriate, reduced under subclause (3).
-(2) The rebate is the amount (if any) by which—exceeds (a) the weekly income-related rent for the housing calculated in accordance with the calculation mechanism— (b) the weekly amount of the rent that applied to the tenant immediately before the appointed day (after the deduction of the sum of the accommodation assistance the applicable persons in relation to the housing were entitled to receive immediately before the appointed day).
+(2) The rebate is the amount (if any) by which—exceeds— (a) the weekly income-related rent for the housing calculated in accordance with the calculation mechanism— (b) the weekly amount of the rent that applied to the tenant immediately before the appointed day (after the deduction of the sum of the accommodation assistance the applicable persons in relation to the housing were entitled to receive immediately before the appointed day).
 (3) The company must reduce the amount of the rebate by $5 a week if—